syamiliklil/Writings/README.md

 # Writings
-email me if you want to read.
+Email me if you want to read.
 The writings cannot be published publicly